biol7210-genomes/assemblers/AlignGraph.md

 #AlignGraph

 ###Overview:
 AlignGraph is a "reference-assisted assembly approach" (1).
 Guided by a reference genome of a closely related organism, AlignGraph extends and joins de novo-assembled contigs or scaffolds.
-This approach will likely become the default option for many genome sequencing projects.
+This approach will likely become the default option for many future genome sequencing projects.

 ###Advantages:
 Performance tests show AlignGraph is able to considerably improve the contigs and scaffolds from several assemblers.
 For example, AlignGraph allowed 28.7–62.3% of the contigs of Arabidopsis thaliana and human to be extended.
 This resulted in an increase of the N50 of the extendable contigs by 89.9–94.5% and 80.3–165.8%, respectively (1).